flyingmachine/brave-clojure-web/content/6-do-things.md

 All of this groundwork will allow us to write some super important code.
-In the last section, we'll create a model of a hobbit so that we can create a function to hit it in random spot.
+In the last section, we'll create a model of a hobbit so that we can create a function to hit it in a random spot.
 Super!
 Important!

 As you go through these examples, it's really important that you type them out and run them.
 Programming in a new language is a skill, and,